 How I use a twenty year old word processor to write code and upload it to the cloud.

 I’m a fan of an old book on time management: How to Get Control of Your Time and Your Life (1973) by Alan Lakein.
+The language and examples are a bit dated, but the content and ideas are timeless.
+Every year or so, I dip into it and learn some new insight about managing my time and priorities.

 Last year, I did all of my course document preparation using docstrip, a standard component of LaTeX.
 It was revolutionary; docstrip allowed me to prepare all of my course documents in one large LaTeX project while maintaining a consistency of style across many formats including slides, quizzes, tests, and even posts to our learning management system.